Our Mission & Traditions

 Each year Camp Ta-Kum-Ta tries to squeeze in as many life experiences and memories as possible into one magical week.
 Along with traditional camp activities such as swimming, athletics, ropes course, and arts & crafts, Camp Ta-Kum-Ta offers once-in-a-lifetime opportunities such as rock climbing expeditions, hot-air balloon rides, formal dances, and lake cruises.

 For 24 years Camp Ta-Kum-Ta took place in August at Camp Holy Cross on the shores of Malletts Bay, Lake Champlain in Colchester, Vermont.
-In early 2008 the T-K-T Board of Directors learned that the facility would no longer be made available as a campsite.
+In early 2008 the Camp TKT Board of Directors learned that the facility would no longer be made available as a campsite.
 A search began for a new, permanent home.
 In August of 2008, it was announced that Camp Ta-Kum-Ta would move to the former Willey Farm in the Town of South Hero, Vermont in the Lake Champlain Islands.
 There, a new camp was created.

 Although told by many that Vermont just wasn’t big enough to sustain such a camp, Ted and Debby went ahead with it anyway.
 Thanks to the support of the community, some 120 staff volunteers, and leadership from a seven member Board of Directors, Camp Ta-Kum-Ta has expanded from its one week summer camp to offering programs year round.
+Our programs consist of Winter Weekends (oldest, middle, and youngest), Playgroups, a Moms’ Retreat, our traditional Summer Program, Siblings’ Weekend, a Halloween Party, and a Holiday Party.

 Camp Ta-Kum-Ta is an independent 501(c)(3) tax-exempt organization.
 Our programs and services are financed completely through private donations and fund raising.
 Because of your support and a terrific volunteer staff, Camp Ta-Kum-Ta accepts all of its children tuition-free.